-That view of Law does not reflect the teaching of Jesus (Matt.
+That cold and demanding view of Law does not reflect the teaching of Jesus (Matt.
 22.34-40).
 Both He and Paul (Rom.
 13.8-10) summarized all the Law as loving God and neighbors.
-We’re not on the same page as the Lord and His apostles if we think of the Law as anything other than a pathway for love (1 Jn.
+We’re not on the same page as the Lord and His apostles – not to mention the long train of Church history – if we think of the Law as anything other than a pathway for love (1 Jn.
 2.1-6).

 The sentimental view of love that many hold reminds me of the 1960s flower children, who cast off all restraints and indulged themselves in whatever pleasures they thought might make them feel good, all in the name of peace and love.
 Today’s culture of sexploitation is the result of that view of love.